Resources | Current Student

 There are two degree options offered in the Electrical and Computer Engineering Department (ECE): a post-BS PhD program and a post-MS PhD program.
 A student is enrolled in either the Electrical Engineering or Computer Engineering degree program.

-The post-BS PhD program is a 64-credit program of which 32 credits must satisfy Master of Science degree requirements.
+The post-BS PhD program is a 64-credit program of which 32 credits must satisfy Master of Science degree requirements for Electrical Engineering and Computer Engineering.
 All students must apply for graduation and complete the required tasks in order to receive the Master’s degree.
 The 4-credit MS degree practicum requirement can be satisfied with 4 credits of EC900 research work, converted from a P/F/J grade to a letter grade for the semester in which the student successfully passes the prospectus defense.
 The student may take graduate-level technical courses applicable to their research outside of the department, e.g., ME, MSE, BME, CS or PY graduate courses in consultation with their research advisor.
 The post-BS PhD student needs a minimum of 16-research credits (EC900, EC991) as part of the 64-credit requirement.

 The Post-MS PhD Student is required to complete 32-credits applicable to their degree.
 Of those 32 credits, 8 structured credits must be from ECE graduate-level courses (EC500- or EC700-level) in compliance with TPC requirements and are expected to support the intended research area.
 A minimum of 8 credits of research or dissertation credits (EC900, EC991) is required.
 No courses can be transferred in from another university to reduce the 32-credit requirement.